Curriculum for Wales

 Assessment will be built into the curriculum and will be part of everyday learning experiences.
 The main focus of assessment will be to ensure that learners understand where they are in their learning and what steps to take to move forward.

-Please see the following link to view our Curriculum Rationale at Black Lane:
+Please see the following link to view our Curriculum Rationale at Black Lane, which is reviewed every year:

 See below links for further details: